Parenting in the Digital Age: How to Balance Technology and Traditional Learning at Home

 1. Smart Parental Engagement Tools

 Parents gain access to dashboards that provide insights into their child’s screen time, assignments, attendance, and progress.
-This transparency allows parents to stay informed and involved without micromanaging.
+LearnQoch parenting guide Vidarbha empowers parents to stay informed and involved without micromanaging, thanks to this transparency.

 2. Personalized Learning Pathways